jjasghar/jjasghar.github.io/source/_posts/2014-08-19-omnibus-so-you-dont-get-hit-by-the-bus.markdown

 categories: chef sysadmin omnibus
 ---

-I recently took a new job at [Chef](http://getchef.com) Inc. Needless to say I'm challanged and excited.
+I recently took a new job at [Chef](http://getchef.com) Inc. Needless to say I'm challenged and excited.
 I took a position as the
 [openstack](http://openstack.org) guy, which, again needless to say is a mountain of work.
 Part of my first responsibilities was to start building an integration framework for the [stackforge](https://github.com/stackforge/) cookbooks.
-Part of this was to automate the building and destroying of compute nodes with different hardware configurations, so we needed a ipxe/tftp setup to network book machines.
+Part of this was to automate the building and destroying of compute nodes with different hardware configurations, so we needed a ipxe/tftp setup to network boot machines.
 We decided on a project from CSC called [hanlon](https://github.com/csc/Hanlon) which does a great deal of this work.

 You're probably asking by now, so where's omnibus come into play with this?
 Well hanlon moves extremely fast and we needed a way to package it up.
-There are specific dependancies and other specific things that having a package with "blessed" versions of the other underlying apps would help support.
-If I recall correctly, [sensu](http://sensuapp.org) came to this same desition because even as small as patch numbers for ruby can cause havoc attempting to support someone.
+There are specific dependencies and other specific things that having a package with "blessed" versions of the other underlying apps would help support.
+If I recall correctly, [sensu](http://sensuapp.org) came to this same decision because even as small as patch numbers for ruby can cause havoc attempting to support someone.

 So on with the show/tutorial: